davidonlaptop/presentations/mango.md

 ---

 ## Objective of this research
+- Propose a scalable genomic analytics framework, named (mango?), compatible with the ADAM format (Berkeley University)
 - Identify the missing data structures in ADAM format to allow plink scalability;
 - Identify the Big Data techniques that are required to improve the scalability of plink;
-- Propose a scalable genomic analytics framework, named (mango?), compatible with the ADAM format (Berkeley University)

 ---

 ## Originality of the work
+- Use recent Big Data technologies to solve Genomics Analysis Performance Problems
+- TODO: diagram showing Adam and the other software it replaces

 ---